 Group Dropdown

 Group dropdown allows you to select either a top group or any subgroup for editing.
-It contains an entire organizational tree with red circles representing a level in the organization directory.
-The number of red circles indicates a nesting level in the tree down from the top group.
-For example: 1 circle means a subgroup is 1 level down from the top group, 2 circles - 2 levels down and so on.
+It contains an entire organizational tree with asterisks representing a level in the organization directory.
+The number of asterisks indicates a nesting level in the tree down from the top group.
+For example: 1 asterisk means a subgroup is 1 level down from the top group, 2 asterisks - 2 levels down and so on.
+Use group dropdown to select a subgroup

 Subgroups